- Video surveillance can protect your business from theft, intrusion, fire, flood or burglary.

 Because this will determine the type(s) of camera you get, it's important to know exactly where you want to place your surveillance.
 For example, if you need to keep an eye on your back door, you'll probably want a weatherproof outdoor camera with PTZ functionality and motion alerts.

 Key takeaway: There are several factors to consider when purchasing a video surveillance system, including camera type, storage type, features and pricing.

 Benefits of a Surveillance System

 Not only can surveillance cameras deter criminals and help law enforcement quickly catch any would-be thieves, but these systems can also improve accountability among your employees, it helps you monitor productivity, and may reduce your insurance premiums.
 While the upfront costs of installing a video surveillance system can seem steep, the long-term payoff and the peace of mind may well be worth the expense.

 IP Cameras vs. Analog Cameras

-There are two primary types of cameras that can be wired into a video surveillance system: internet protocol (IP) cameras and the traditional analog cameras.
-IP cameras are the more modern iteration of analog cameras, and while the individual cameras tend to be a little more expensive, they offer a number of features that analog cameras do not.
+There are two primary types of cameras that can be wired into a video surveillance system: IP cameras and the traditional analog cameras.
+IP cameras are the more modern iteration of analog cameras, and while the individual cameras tend to be more expensive, they offer many features that analog cameras do not.

 Network Video Recorders

 IP cameras can also be connected to what is known as a "power over Ethernet" (PoE) switch, which both sends data from the camera and provides power to it.
-Analog cameras, on the other hand, require a switch to run the signal from the camera as well as a separate power source, meaning a more complex setup and more wires.
+Analog cameras, on the other hand, require a switch to run the signal from the camera, as well as a separate power source, meaning a more complex setup and more wires.
 PoE switches are also generally regarded as a more secure way to transmit data.